Looking for tips on the best things to do in Costa Rica?

 Dry season is from November to April and consists of very little rain, leaving much of the countryside dry and brown, and with very warm temperatures.
 Rainy season goes from April to November and progressively gets rainier, climaxing in October.

 The benefit in the rainy season is that the travel costs are all down and the temps can be quite a bit cooler.
-Typically, it will rain for an hour or 2 in the late afternoon so really it doesn’t effect your day very much at all, until October that is.
+Typically, it will rain for an hour or 2 in the late afternoon so really it doesn’t affect your day very much at all, until October that is.

 One of the most interesting things about Costa Rica is its microclimates though so check in more detail for your exact location(s).
 Even in the same town, elevation variations can make temps and rain levels quite a bit different.